Access Community Health is so proud to be recognised at the New Zealand Primary Health Awards over the weekend!

-This win is due to the hard work from the entire team, starting with the IT team who developed and continue to enhance the technology for our business, to each and every person who focused on the implementation and roll out and to our Support Workers who use AVA every day.
+This win is due to the hard work from the entire team, starting with the IT team who developed and continues to enhance the technology for our business, to each and every person who focused on the implementation and roll out, and to our Support Workers who use AVA every day.

 This is everyone’s award!